umiSirya/Weather_Prediction_capstone_project/README.md

 # <h2>Data Pre-Processing</h2>
 To prepare the dataset for analysis and model training, the following preprocessing steps were performed:

-<strong>Feature Scalling:</strong> Since the 'Close' prices was not normally distributed, I applied the Min-Max Scaler to normalize the data.
+<strong>Feature Scalling:</strong> Since the UV Index was not normally distributed, I applied the Min-Max Scaler to normalize the data.
 This transformed the
           values into a range between 0 and 1, ensuring the model could better learn from the data.
 <strong>Data Splitting</strong>
 Chronological Order: